BRITECITY

 How much do managed IT services cost for a 50-person company?

-At what company size does hiring in-house IT make more financial sense?
+At what company size does hiring in-house make more financial sense?

 What is the risk of hiring a single IT person?